 Among other things, if you’re retiring at 45, there’s a good chance that you still have a family and minor children to consider.
 Make sure that you continue planning for their expenses and needs, and particularly keep on top of any college funds.
 Higher education continues to get more expensive every year, so be prepared for that.

-Work hard to avoid the golden handcuffs that keep so many high-earners trapped in jobs they kind of hate.
-On the other hand, if you have a lifestyle that you truly enjoy, then don’t force yourself to give that up.
-You have decades left.
+Work hard to avoid the golden handcuffs that keep so many high-earners trapped in their jobs.
+And keep in mind that if you have a lifestyle, and a job that you truly enjoy, then there’s no need to give that up just yet.
+You have decades left before you hit true retirement age.

 Bottom Line